A mortgage is, quite simply, a loan granted by a lender – usually a bank or building society – for the purposes of buying property.

 Shop around – This method involves the most legwork, and may involve comparing mortgage deals directly by visiting high-street branches, phoning around or checking lenders’ websites.
 This approach may help you find the best rates on the high street, but you could be missing out on potentially better deals from less mainstream lenders.

 Use price comparison sites – This is a good way to get a quick overview of some of the best deals on the market, including mortgages from smaller or more specialist lenders.
 However, be aware that some comparison sites make money by referring customers to affiliated lenders, so recommendations of a particular headline rate may not be as impartial as they first appear.

 Deal with a mortgage broker – Mortgage brokers and independent financial advisers often have access to the widest range of mortgages from both mainstream and specialist lenders, and can provide impartial advice on the mortgage that best suits your needs, as well as dealing with the application on your behalf.
 Many lenders also have special broker-only mortgage deals that may be better than equivalent high-street rates.

-Whichever route you choose, bear in mind that the best deal doesn’t necessarily always equal the lowest interest rate.
+Whichever route you choose for your first time buyer mortgage, bear in mind that the best deal doesn’t necessarily always equal the lowest interest rate.
 For example, you should consider whether you are happy with a variable mortgage rate, or would prefer a fixed-rate mortgage.
 It’s also important to take into account other costs such as mortgage arrangement fees, which can vary significantly from one deal to the next.
 Remember to keep an eye out for special first time buyer mortgage deals, which often include incentives such as cashback or a free valuation.